Ubud, Bali - Indonesia

 I enjoy slices of fresh fruit, watermelon, papaya, pineapple that play a living painting on my wooden plate.

-An old man, like every morning, carries the flowers of the day in a huge bag.
-He delicately places each of them on the steps, on the tables; hibiscus, white or pink flowers of the frangipani trees, large orange carnations, like offerings so that Heaven is not forgotten in the daily affairs of men.
+An old man, every morning, carries the flowers of the day in a huge bag.
+He delicately places each flower on the steps, on the tables; hibiscus, white or pink flowers of the frangipani trees, large orange carnations, like offerings so that Heaven is not forgotten in the daily affairs of men.

 Nearby, the monkeys shout and make the forest shiver by running on the highest branches of the trees.
 Sometimes one of them comes to a plate to steal a piece of fruit.

 During the day, we meet each other, we exchange with neighbours, friends, travellers, artists, writers.
-We eat Indonesian and Mediterranean food, fresh produce, a simple cash cuisine that smells of the sun, spices and the roots of the creators of this place.
+We eat Indonesian and Mediterranean food, fresh produce, a simple straightforward cuisine that smells of sun, spices and the owners’ roots.

-In the evening, the organically shaped wooden plates come out of the kitchen like canvases that had just been painted.
+In the evening, the organically shaped wooden plates come out of the kitchen like canvases that have just been painted.
 A thousand flavours, so many colours, there is a nasi goreng decorated with kroepuk and sour condiments, there are chicken skewers with saté, a tray of Lebanese delicacies.
-I enjoy a glass of fresh white wine in my hand, from all over the world, inviting myself to the tables with tastes, smiles and smiles.
+I enjoy a glass of fresh white wine in my hand, reveling in the tastes and smiles from all over the world.
 The artists mingle with musicians, singers and dancers passing through, the jams follow one another.
 It seems that everyone is a painter, sculptor or musician.
 In Bali, you are an artist as you are a craftsman.

-On contact with them, everything slowly opened up inside me, the locks were broken, I rediscovered this grace that makes me want to create and give without counting to those around us.
+On contact with them, everything slowly opened up inside me, the locks were broken, I rediscovered this grace that makes one want to create and share with those around us.